Typical due diligence issues

 Share sale

-As government approval and/or registration is required for a direct transfer (onshore acquisition) of shares in a Chinese company to a foreign buyer, there is normally a gap between signing and closing.
+As business registration is required for a direct transfer (onshore acquisition) of shares in a Chinese company to a foreign buyer, there is normally a gap between signing and closing.

 Asset sale